Chapter 2 : Ch. 2

 Background: Font color:

-Her thoughts led her back to things Dumbledore confided in the Order recently.
+She thought back on things Dumbledore had confided in the Order recently.
 To think that Voldemort might be possessing Harry was a horrible thought, but Dumbledore had assured them it was quite possible.
-There was some kind of link between Harry and Voldemort, and Gwen got the impression that Dumbledore knew more about it than he told the Order.
+There was some kind of link between Harry and Voldemort, and Gwen got the impression that Dumbledore knew or suspected more about it than he told the Order.
 But he probably had his reasons.
 He always did.
-Arthur’s attack had shaken up everyone, and they were meant to double up on guard duty at the ministry.
-And now they had something else to worry about protecting.
-Gwen sighed.
-Alas, her thoughts had returned to her plight.
+Arthur’s attack had shaken up everyone, but strengthened their resolve as well.
+They were all willing to lay down their lives for their cause, and for Harry.
+He was the key.

 She turned as gently as possible to look over at Sirius.
 He was still in a deep sleep, a look of contentment on his handsome face.
 A small smile tugged at Gwen’s lips as she looked at him.
 She wanted so badly to stay there in his arms and hide from the world.
 But she knew how unrealistic that was.
 Slowly, she slid out from under Sirius’ arm and tiptoed to the bathroom.